lorenzouriel/ebook-git-github/topics/en/02-fundamental-concepts.md

 Without understanding the fundamentals, its history and what it makes up.
 It doesn't make sense for a man to continue walking the path.

 Okay, I didn't need to say that catchphrase.
-But we'll focus on this chapter as a general introduction to what constitutes Git and GitHub.
+But we'll focus on this chapter as a general introduction to what constitutes Git & GitHub.

 ## Introduction to Repositories and Concepts